DIY websites are ruining the Internet

 Sample scenario: Bob runs a company.
 Bob is used to cutting corners on “unnecessary” expenses.
 Bob needs a new website, so he just decides to do it himself.
 Bob made the right call, right?
 Wrong.

 When it comes to looking for ways to save money and cut expenses with your business, the last place you should look is your website.
 If you haven’t read my previous article on treating your website like an employee, then I definitely recommend taking a few minutes to read that post – it’ll change how you think about your website.

 As a web designer for over 15 years, I can only see 2 reasons to go down the path of building a DIY website:

 - You are/were a web designer, so your skill set includes building websites

 - You have ZERO budget for a website.
-If this is the case, I strongly recommend you take a long look at your budget and find the room for a website – an essential piece of any business in 2017.
+If this is the case, I strongly recommend you take a long look at your budget and find room for a website – an essential piece of any business in 2017.

 Why do I feel so passionately about you NOT building your own DIY website?

-DIY website solutions are rife with all the wrong things: there’s often little or no reasoning to why design elements are placed in certain locations, editing and content management are typically are nightmare post-launch, and there’s rarely thought given to SEO, mobile responsiveness, or security.
+DIY website solutions are rife with all the wrong things: there’s often little or no reasoning as to why design elements are placed in certain locations, editing, and content management are typically are nightmare post-launch, and there’s rarely thought given to SEO, mobile responsiveness, or security.
 Then, when it comes to best practices, DIY websites are a no holds barred cage match where anything goes and nothing is sacred.